stevegachau/pricelock/README.md

 web3.eth.getBalance(web3.eth.accounts[0])
 ```

-Interaction with the contract happens via transactions, here we are locking 123 Wei ([0.000000000000000123 Ether or 0.00000000000000002583 USD](http://ether.fund/tool/converter) as of the time of this writing) from account 0 for 100 seconds:
+Interaction with the contract happens via transactions, here we are locking 0.001 Wei from account 0 for 1 day (86400 seconds) or until the ETH/USD price crosses $350:

 ```
-contractInstance.payIn.sendTransaction(100, {from: web3.eth.accounts[0], value:123})
+contractInstance.payIn.sendTransaction(86400, 350000000, {from: web3.eth.accounts[0], value:1000000000000000})
 ```

-Checking the balance again should show a difference in value, note that not only the 123 Wei but also the gas to run this contract were subtracted from the balance of this account:
+Checking the balance again should show a difference in value, note that not only the 0.001 Eth but also the gas to run this contract were subtracted from the balance of this account:

 ```
 web3.eth.getBalance(web3.eth.accounts[0])